cerner/fhir.cerner.com/content/millennium/r4/documents/document-reference.md

 ## Overview

 The DocumentReference resource is used to reference a clinical document for a patient within the health system.
-This resource supports returning a list of clinical documents, and a reference to retrieve a document as a pdf.
+This resource supports returning a list of clinical documents, and a reference to retrieve a document as a PDF.

 The following fields are returned if valued: